James Castle House

 JAMES CASTLE RESIDENCY PROGRAMS

 The James Castle House will offer esteemed residencies throughout the year.
-Residency Program applications will be available June of 2017.
+Residency Program applications will be available Winter of 2017.

 The Artist-in-Residence Program will support emerging, practicing artists of diverse ages, backgrounds and disciplines as they live and work at the James Castle House in three-month rotations.
 Resident artists will receive the space, time, and contemplative allowance suited to the James Castle legacy.